Jorden-Quast/jorden-quast.github.io/Reviews.md

 ---

 I have fun writing reviews for classes, and I write them as if I was presenting a lecture on the material because it really helps me study.
-I can't promise any of these to be 100% accurate, so **always** trust your textbook / professor more, but I do try my best, and since they're what I personally use for exam prep, I have high motivation to make them as correct as possible.
+I can't promise any of these to be 100% accurate, so **always** trust your textbook / professor more, but I do try my best.
+Since they're what I personally use for exam prep, I have high motivation to make them as correct as possible.
 If you find any errors, I'm always happy to fix them, just shoot me an email at <a class="u-email" href="mailto:{{site.email}}">{{ site.email }}</a>

 {% assign schoolPosts = site.posts | where: "category", "reviews" %}